carpentries/instructor-training/_episodes/03-expertise.md

 "Does anyone have any questions?"
 Asking "Does anyone have any questions?" can create the impression that you hope people don't have questions, so that you can continue on with the lesson.
 By asking what questions people have, you are setting up an expectation that people will, indeed, have questions, and that that is normal and expected.

+## Expert Advantages

+In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
+However, that's not to say that experts can't be good teachers.
+Experts can be effective as long as they take the time to identify and correct for their own expert blind spots.
+You can use some of the exercises we've done while preparing to teach to help you overcome these challenges.

+Because of their well-connected knowledge, self-aware experts are well-poised to help students make meaningful connections among their knowledge, to confidently turn an error into a learning opportunity, or to explain a complex topic in multiple ways.
+The important thing is to be aware of blind spots and to try to identify from the learner's perspective as much as possible.

 ## You Are Not Your Learners